-Mary E. Fritz, second vice chairman, 64, is the owner/operator of Quarter Circle JF Ranch, Inc., a dry land grain and cow/calf operation in Chester, Montana.
-Ms. Fritz is a member of Northwest Farm Credit Services, ACA, serves as chair of The Farm Credit Council and sits on the Farm Credit System Coordinating Committee.
-She served as chair of the Board's Governance Committee.
+Benjamin J. Freund, 59, is the owner/operator of Freund's Farm, Inc., a dairy farm, and the manufacturer of Cowpots, a patented molded manure planting container.
+He is a member of Farm Credit East, ACA, and previously served on their board.
+He is a founding member and officer of Canaan Valley Agricultural Cooperative, Inc., a manure management cooperative.
+He became a director in 2014 and served on the Board's Audit Committee.
+His term expires in 2017.
+Mary E. Fritz, 65, is the owner/operator of Quarter Circle JF Ranch, Inc., a dry land grain and cow/calf operation in Chester, Montana.
+Ms. Fritz serves as chair of The Farm Credit Council and sits on the Farm Credit System Coordinating Committee.
+She served as chair of the Board's Governance Committee and the Board Restructuring Committee.
 Ms. Fritz became a director in 2003 and her term expires in 2015.

-John L. "Less" Guthrie, 69, is from Porterville, California.
-Mr. Guthrie owns and operates a cow/calf and stocker cattle ranch and a diversified farming operation and is a partner in McGruder Partners, a farming operation.
+John L. "Less" Guthrie, 70, is from Porterville, California.
+Mr. Guthrie owns and operates a cow/calf and stocker cattle ranch and a diversified farming operation, and is a partner in McGruder Partners, a farming operation.
 He is a member of Farm Credit West, ACA.
 He is a director of Guthrie Investment Co., Inc. (farming and investments) and F&T Financial Services (consumer loans and debt collections).
 He also serves as the chairman of the board of directors of the Federal Farm Credit Banks Funding Corporation, is vice chair of the Farm Credit System Coordinating Committee, and serves on the board of directors of the California Cattlemen's Association.
-Mr. Guthrie served on the Board's Executive Committee.
+Mr. Guthrie served on the Board's Executive Committee and the Board Restructuring Committee.
 He became a director of the former U.S. AgBank in 1997 and joined the CoBank Board in 2012 following the merger of the two banks.
 His term expires in 2016.

-William H. Harris, 64, is the owner/operator of Harris Farms, a cash crop farming operation.
-He is a former partner of HR&W Harvesting, a processing vegetable farm.
+William H. Harris, 65, is the owner/operator of Harris Farms, a cash crop farming operation and is a former partner of HR&W Harvesting, a processing vegetable farm.
 Both are located in LeRoy, New York.
+He is a member of Farm Credit East, ACA.
 Mr. Harris is also president of Eatwell Farms, Inc., a custom field work operation in LeRoy, New York.
 Mr. Harris serves as a director with ACDI/VOCA in Washington, D.C.
 Mr. Harris served on the Board's Governance Committee.
 He became a director in 2001 and his term expires in 2015.